 Chapter 3 – The M&E Capacity Building Context

 M&E training does not happen in isolation, but is embedded in complex social systems that affect training and its outcomes.
-In Chapter 3 we provide readers with an understanding of M&E as part of a larger system, with key considerations at the levels of the individual, organization, and external environment that shape the supply and demand for M&E capacity building, and the potential success of M&E training.
-We end the chapter by taking a brief look at M&E capacity assessment and strategic planning to inform and support M&E training and related capacity building investments.
+Chapter 3 situates M&E as part of a larger system, with key considerations at the levels of the individual, organization, and external environment that shape the supply and demand for M&E capacity building.
+The chapter ends with looking at M&E capacity assessment and strategic planning to inform capacity building investment and alignment.

 Chapter 4 – Adult Learning

-An understanding of adult learning is central to designing and delivering effective curriculum and activities for M&E training.
-However, adults are indeed complex systems, and no one explanatory model or theory is fully satisfactory.
-Therefore, any attempt to summarize such a topic as adult learning is far from exhaustive; as such, this chapter only provides an overview of some major adult learning concepts and considerations for M&E training.
-Much of the initial discussion is theoretical, and in the last section we identify 14 key adult learning principles to practically inform M&E training design and delivery, (topics revisited in Parts 2 and 3 of the book).
+Adults are self-directed learners, bringing to training past experiences, values, opinions, expectations and priorities.
+They are indeed complex systems, and no one explanatory model or theory is fully satisfactory.
+Therefore, any attempt to summarize such a topic as adult learning is far from exhaustive.
+Chapter 4 provides an overview of some major adult learning concepts and considerations for M&E training, and concludes identifying 14 adult learning principles that were carefully researched and selected for effective M&E(or any) training.

 Chapter 5 – What makes a good M&E Trainer?

-Having looked at the adult learner, in this chapter we examine the people providing M&E training.
 M&E trainers wear several hats and play a variety of roles in addition to training facilitation.
-Here we discuss the key competencies for M&E trainers, grouped into 6 core areas: 1) standards & ethics; 2) technical M&E skills; 3) context familiarity; 4) interpersonal skills; 5) management skills and 6) personal attributes.
+This chapter identifies key competencies for M&E trainers, grouped into 6 core areas.
 An understanding of these competencies can help inform trainer recruitment, professional development, performance appraisal and management, and curriculum development for training of trainers (ToT).
-We end the chapter with guidance for recruiting an M&E trainer.
-You can access a copy of this chapter here.
+The chapter ends with guidance for recruiting an M&E trainer, with an example recruitment checklist.
+A copy of this chapter can be accessed here.

 Chapter 6 – An Overview of the ADDIE Framework for Training

-This chapter introduces the five interrelated phases of the generic ADDIE framework for training: Analysis, Design, Development, Implementation, and Evaluation.
-We first discuss ADDIE as a systematic and systems approach to training, and then explain why we have selected it for M&E training.
-We conclude outlining some overall considerations for managing the ADDIE process, including a comprehensive checklist providing a snapshot of key considerations for each phase.
+This chapter introduces the five interrelated phases of the ADDIE framework for training: Analysis, Design, Development, Implementation, and Evaluation.
+It discusses ADDIE as a systematic and systems approach to training, and why it was selected for M&E training.

 Chapter 7 – Training Analysis